Summer Internship at Top Talent Agency Leads to Job for SAEM Graduate

 Employer: DDO Artists Agency

-Degree Earned: Bachelor of Science in Sport, Arts, and Entertainment Management
+Degree earned: Bachelor of Science in Sports, Arts, and Entertainment Management

 Interests: Dance, sports, music, movies, and traveling

 Hometown: Northford, Conn.